arangodb/docs/3.10/graphs-smart-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-It is allowed to remove the vertex collection `vertices` if it's not used in any relation (i.e. after the deletion of the edge definition):
+It is allowed to remove the vertex collection `vertices` if it is not used in any relation (i.e. after the deletion of the edge definition):

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}